emily-elizabeth/WindowsNotification_OXT/README.md

 # WindowsNotification

-A LiveCode extension for posting toast notifications on Windows 10 and Windows 11 using the WinRT Toast Notification API.
+A LiveCode Script library for posting toast notifications on Windows 10 and Windows 11 using the WinRT Toast Notification API.
+No LiveCode extension or compilation required.

 ---